 Wednesday, September 17, 2014

 Office of International Research, Education, and Development (OIRED)

 526 Prices Fork Road

 Conference Room A, 12:00 to 1:00 pm

 The WGD program has sponsored a discussion series for the past several years, giving students and professionals an opportunity to share their research and discuss issues of Women and Gender in International Development.
 Students, faculty, staff and members of the community are encouraged to attend the discussions and bring their ideas and questions.
-For the Spring 2013 discussion series schedule, see our WGD Discussion Series Events page.
+For the Fall 2014 discussion series schedule, see our WGD Discussion Series Events page.

 Please share this information widely, and encourage others to attend.

 The Women and Gender in International Development program: